The law provides for several warranties that apply automatically and free of charge. These warranties include:

 In other words, it is all based on facts and common sense.

 What should you do if your item is defective or unusable for the purpose for which it is ordinarily used?
 Inform the merchant (and the manufacturer, if applicable).
-They can:

 - repair the item or have it repaired at no charge;